Board of Trustees

 Michel Marks served as Chairman of the New York Mercantile Exchange from 1978 to 1987.
 Under his leadership, the Exchange grew from modest size to the fourth largest Mercantile Exchange in the world.
 In 1987, he was named Oil Man of the Year.
 He is currently on the Board of Directors of Petroleum Argue, Inc., Paris Foods Corps, and the British American Educational Foundation.

-Vice President of Sustainability & Environment, Prudential Financial
+Vice President of Corporate Governance, Prudential Financial, Inc.

-Mary O’Malley is vice president, Environment and Sustainability at Prudential Financial, reporting to the chief governance officer.
-In this newly created role, O’Malley oversees the strategy for, and the coordination of, all initiatives across Prudential’s businesses and corporate functions that promote company’s environmental, social, and governance objectives.
-O’Malley will also be responsible for performance measurement and reporting on these initiatives to external stakeholders, as well as to Prudential’s Board of Directors.
+Mary O’Malley is vice president, Corporate Governance at Prudential Financial, reporting to the chief governance officer.
+In her former role, as vice president, Environment and Sustainability, O’Malley oversaw the strategy for, and the coordination of, all initiatives across Prudential’s businesses and corporate functions that promote company’s environmental, social, and governance objectives.
+O’Malley was also responsible for performance measurement and reporting on these initiatives to external stakeholders, as well as to Prudential’s Board of Directors.
 Previously, O’Malley was vice president, Local Initiatives in the Community Resources Department, where she was responsible for directing and managing Prudential’s public involvement efforts worldwide.
 She was also the founding chair of Prudential’s Environmental Task Force.

 Managing Director & Associate General Counsel, Citigroup, Inc.